 During this period when levels are kept low, the flow of water through the facility is the same as the flow of the river.
 Attempting to hold back any water and maintaining higher water levels upstream of the dam could pose serious risks to shoreline residents and to the run-of-the-river facilities that have a limited reservoir capacity.

-Flood impact reduction during the spring freshet and other high flow events is achieved mainly by storing the spring runoff in the thirteen principal reservoirs that are subject to integrated management under the 1983 Agreement.
-Seven of these reservoirs can influence the flows of the Ottawa River between Rolphton and Fort Coulonge.
-The six northernmost (from Lake Timiskaming and further north in the Abitibi area) have a significant storage capacity and are the first to be utilized in the regulation strategy to minimize flood impacts.
+Flood impact reduction during the spring freshet and other high flow events is achieved mainly by storing the runoff.
+Every year, a portion of this spring runoff is stored in the thirteen principal reservoirs.
+These are the reservoirs subject to integrated management under the 1983 Agreement.
+Seven of these reservoirs can influence the flow of the Ottawa River between Rolphton and Fort-Coulonge.
+The 6 northernmost are from Lake Timiskaming and further north in the Abitibi area.
+These 6 reservoirs have a significant storage capacity.
+These are the first to be used in the regulation strategy for minimizing flood impacts.
 The timing of the refill at these locations is optimized to mitigate flooding all along the Ottawa River below Lake Timiskaming.
-These measures aim at reducing northern discharges while local uncontrolled tributary rivers such as the Petawawa and the Coulonge reach their peak and start to recede.
+The regulation strategy aims at storing the spring runoff from the northern part of the basin until the first peak on the Ottawa River is passed.
+This period of time is typically when flows in local uncontrolled tributary rivers reach their peaks and start to recede.
+Examples of uncontrolled tributary rivers include the Petawawa and Coulonge Rivers.

-The Des Joachims facility, which includes the seventh reservoir, can create a backwater effect all the way upstream to Mattawa (similarly to facilities described in Q5).
-This is why the spring refill strategy at Des Joachims consists of two stages.
-The purpose of the two stage refill is to balance the risk of flooding in upstream and downstream areas.
+The Des Joachims facility would be the seventh and smallest reservoir.
+This reservoir can create a backwater effect all the way upstream to Mattawa.
+Therefore, the spring refill strategy at Des Joachims consists of two stages.
+The purpose of the two-stage refill is to reduce the risk of upstream flooding and provide some relief to flooding downstream areas.

-During the first stage of the refill, the water is brought up only about halfway to the top of the reservoir.
-This enables low water levels to be maintained upstream of the facility to limit the amount of backwater effect created and assist with the mitigation of downstream flooding by using some reservoir storage.
-These low (“natural”) levels are sometimes remembered only by elders who have known the river before Des Joachims was constructed in 1950.
+During the first stage of the refill, water levels typically rise about halfway to the maximum level of the reservoir.
+This action assists with the mitigation of downstream flooding by using some of the available reservoir storage.
+This mid-reservoir level also enables low water levels to be maintained upstream of the facility and limits the amount of backwater effect.
+These low or natural levels at Deux-Rivières are sometimes only remembered by older generations that knew the river before Des Joachims was constructed in 1950.

-The second stage of the refill, when the rest of the reservoir is filled, is completed once the probability of upstream flooding in Mattawa is reduced.
-It is only then that dam operators return to normal operating levels.
+The second stage of the refill involves filling the remainder of the reservoir.
+It is only completed once the probability of upstream flooding in Mattawa is reduced.
+This stage returns the reservoir to its normal operating levels.

-Residents along Lac Coulonge will observe similar flood mitigation strategies with the lowering of water levels above the Rocher Fendu and Bryson facilities.
-At these facilities, water levels are maintained at a lower elevation during spring freshet when required in order to minimize upstream levels.
+Residents along Lake Coulonge will observe similar flood mitigation strategies at the facility located downstream of their locale — specifically, the lowering of water levels above the Rocher Fendu and Bryson facilities.
+At these facilities, water levels are maintained at a lower elevation during spring freshet when required.
+This is done to minimize upstream levels.

 The Ministère de l’Environnement et de la Lutte contre les changements climatiques du Québec has a website with current and forecast water levels and flows available for the Montreal area at the following URL: